Home » Recipe Index » Pork » Honey Glazed Spiral Ham

 No, the ham is already fully cooked so it isn’t necessary to track the internal temperature.
 However, once the internal temperature reaches 140 to 165 degrees F is the best time to remove the ham to avoid drying it out.

+Want All The Latest?
 Subscribe to My Newsletter!

-Spiral ham on a platter with some slices folded over.
+Spiral sliced ham on a plate.

 Honey Glazed Spiral Ham